Spicy Pork and Bamboo Stir Fry is one of those super easy less than 20-minute recipes that your family is going to love.

 freshly grated or ¼ teaspoon dried ground

-- ½ tsp sugar or sugar alternative (Skip if you want low carb)
+- ½ teaspoon sugar or sugar alternative (Skip if you want low carb)

-- ½-1 tsp Red chili flakes or to desired heat level (optional)
+- ½-1 teaspoon Red chili flakes or to desired heat level (optional)

 - 8 oz Bamboo shoots either pre-boiled fresh or canned

 - 2 Green onion sliced garnish - optional

 - Add ground pork, garlic, ginger, white pepper, sugar or sugar alternative, light and dark sauce (or exchange with tamari sauce if need to keep gluten-free), sesame oil, Shaoxing wine or cooking sherry and stir well.
 Set aside

 - If using fresh bamboo, make sure that you have peeled and boiled it prior to using it in this stirfry.
 If using canned bamboo, open the can and drain.